UNC Basketball: Roy Williams Offers 2014 Point Guard Joel Berry

 Or it could just be my obsession for pure point guard play.
 Either way, Joel Berry was phenomenal.

-Making a modern comparison of Berry's skill set that Carolina fans can relate to, imagine Dr. Mephesto got a hold of Kendall Marshall and Dexter Strickland and spliced them together.
+Making a modern comparison of Berry's skill set that Carolina fans can relate to, imagine Dr. Mephesto got a hold of Kendall Marshall, Raymond Felton and Ty Lawson and spliced them together.
 That is Joel Berry in a nutshell.

 Like Marshall, his head is always up and eyes scanning the court.
 He knows where his guys are at all times because his concentration is always on reading the floor.
 That's what made Marshall and every other pure point so special.